The Institute for the Study of the Judiciary, Politics, & the Media (IJPM)

 The confluence of politics and the media exerts pressure on the judiciary process, creating new responsibilities and concerns for the courts and legal decision-makers.
 Examine the conflicting demands for judicial impartiality and political ideology and you’ll find a compelling lesson in the most fundamental principles of the law.
 Explore the influence of politics and media on judicial independence from municipal courts all the way to the Supreme Court and you’ll discover the nuances of law in the modern world.

 IJPM is a first-of-its-kind academic institute and is celebrating its seventh year devoted to the interdisciplinary study of complex issues at the intersection of law, politics, and the media.
-Through a collaborative effort among the Syracuse University College of Law, S.I.
+Through a collaborative effort among the Syracuse Law, S.I.
 Newhouse School of Public Communications, and the Maxwell School of Citizenship and Public Affairs, a unique program has been developed that will expand your view of the law – today and the future.
 The curriculum delivers a compelling blend of law, political science, public administration, history, media and communications.

 The institute sponsors special lectures, conferences & symposia designed to foster discussion and debate among legal scholars, sitting judges, working journalists, and some of the leading thinkers in the country — and you’re invited to attend.

 Seven Years of IJPM Success

-Led by IJPM Director, Keith J. Bybee, an interdisciplinary certificate program was developed that provides SU College of Law students front row seats to the activities that have occurred since fall of 2006.
+Led by IJPM Director, Keith J. Bybee, an interdisciplinary certificate program was developed that provides Syracuse Law students front row seats to the activities that have occurred since fall of 2006.

 Lectures, Symposia and Conferences:

 There have been over 30 lectures by visiting speakers on topics ranging from the propriety of partisan judicial elections to the portrayal of courts on Law & Order SVU.
 IJPM has organized separate symposia featuring a variety of academics and practitioners.
 And staged major conferences:

 - “Law and Media,” co-sponsored with the Federal Judicial Center, the government agency for the federal courts.
 The conference brought 50 federal judges to campus to hear presentations by faculty, journalists, and jurists (we plan to organize conferences with the Federal Judicial Center in the future).